SECOND GLANCE TEAM

 A native of Little Rock, Arkansas and founder of Second Glance Productions, Anthony Williams is an actor and award-winning director, writer, and producer living in Chicago.

-His award-winning short film, Absolutely Positive, claimed the award for "Best Dramatic Short Film" and took home a nomination for "Best Director in a Short Film" at the World Music & Independent Film Festival in Washington DC in 2013.
+His award-winning short film, Absolutely Positive, claimed the award for "Best Director" and took home a nominations for "Best Dramatic Short Film," "Best Actor," and "Best Actress" at the World Music & Independent Film Festival in Washington DC in 2013.
 ABPOZ also earned a personal invitation to the National HIV/AIDS Strategy Initiative at the White House in 2013.
 Now developed as a scripted series, the pilot for Absolutely Positive advanced as a Quarterfinalist in the 2020 TSL Screenplay Contest.